tu2-atmanand/task-board-docs/docs/Features/Types_Of_Columns.md

 ## Untagged

 Intuitively, this column will show you all the tasks, which has not been provided by any tag.
-If you would like to see all the un-tagged tasks, so that you can assign them tags later, which will be much easier from the [Edit Task Window](./EditTaskWindow.md), then you can create this column.
+If you would like to see all the un-tagged tasks, so that you can assign them tags later, which will be much easier from the [Task Editor](./EditTaskWindow.md), then you can create this column.

 ### Properties